Questions to Get Started – How to Present to Senior Management Without Being Terrified

 Present your conclusion:

-What is your central theme, objective, or the big idea of your report?
+What is your report’s central theme, objective, or big idea?
 How can you introduce it in one sentence?
 Anticipate and answer questions your audience would ask.

 Our committee has spent three months studying diversity training programs and whether one could benefit our company’s goals.
-Our conclusion is that diversity training would be an exceptionally good investment.
-Long term we would save money from recruiting, increase employee retention, and improve company morale.
-The positive PR could well add to our market share with our minority customers.”
+We conclude that diversity training would be an excellent investment.
+In the long term, we would save money from recruiting, increase employee retention, and improve company morale.
+The positive PR could increase our market share with our minority customers.”

 Present your recommendations:

 “We recommend that the company initiate a pilot program, starting next quarter, using the ABC Training Company at an investment of $….
-The ABC Company has successfully implemented this program with one of our subsidiaries, as well as many Fortune 100 companies.
+The ABC Company has successfully implemented this program with one of our subsidiaries and many Fortune 100 companies.
 All 27 members of the cross-functional team agreed with this conclusion.
-Our team was made up of a real cross-section of the company—two Vice Presidents, the Facilities Manager, eighteen associates, some with PhDs, and six entry-level personnel.
+Our team comprised a real cross-section of the company—two Vice Presidents, the Facilities Manager, eighteen associates, some with PhDs, and six entry-level personnel.
 The group includes both long-term employees and some new hires.
-And all 27 members of the team are willing to be part of the evaluation committee to study the results before a decision is made about a complete company rollout.”
+And all 27 team members are willing to be part of the evaluation committee to study the results before making a decision about a complete company rollout.”

 Patricia Fripp, Executive Speech Coach